Is your child struggling with pencil grip? Maybe they hold it a little funny or cannot hold it at all.

 Oh no!
 Break the crayons?
-Say it isn't so!
-Don't we all love a brand new box of crayons?
+Say it isn’t so!
+Don’t we all love a brand new box of crayons?
 They look so neat and orderly!
-Turns out that the small, broken crayons may be a helpful tool to get your child on the road to writing success!
+Turns out that the small, broken crayons may be a helpful tool to get your child on the road to writing success.

-A correct pencil grip = holding the pencil between the thumb and pointer finger (index finger), and resting it on the middle finger for added stability.
+Holding the pencil between the thumb and pointer finger (index finger), and resting it on the middle finger for added stability.

-Benefits of broken crayons:
+Benefits of Broken Crayons:

 1. They are smaller and lighter to use, perfect for little hands.

 2. The small crayon fits perfectly.
 The top of the crayon ends in the child’s palm, thus making it difficult to hold incorrectly.